1990s in music: Pop

 Madonna's Erotica, was released in 1992 and became one of her most controversial releases.
-In February 1998, Madonna released the critically acclaimed Ray of Light, which has sold over 16 million copies worldwide.
+In February 1998, Madonna released the critically acclaimed Ray of Light.
 Cyndi Lauper released her first mature album Hat Full of Stars (1993), which leaves complete the image of her first two albums, but was highly praised by critics even though it did not achieve commercial success.
 Larry Flick of Billboard called Janet Jackson's The Velvet Rope "[t]he best American album of the year and the most empowering of her last five."
 Released in October 1997, The Velvet Rope debuted at number one on the Billboard 200.
 In August 1997, the album's lead single, "Got 'til It's Gone", was released to radio, peaking at number 12 on the Billboard Rhythmic Airplay Chart.
 The single sampled the Joni Mitchell song "Big Yellow Taxi", and featured a cameo appearance by rapper Q-Tip.
 "Got 'til It's Gone" won the 1997 Grammy Award for Best Short Form Music Video.
-The album's second single "Together Again", became her eighth number one hit on the Billboard Hot 100 singles chart, and placing her on par with Elton John, and The Rolling Stones.
+The album's second single "Together Again", became her eighth number one hit on the Billboard Hot 100 singles chart, and placing her on par with Elton John, and the Rolling Stones.
 The single spent a record 46 weeks on the Hot 100, as well as spending 19 weeks on the UK singles chart.
 "I Get Lonely" peaked at number three on the Hot 100.
 The Velvet Rope sold over ten million albums worldwide and was certified three times platinum by the RIAA.
-Celine Dion achieved worldwide success during the decade after releasing several best-selling English-language albums, such as Falling into You (1996) and Let's Talk About Love (1997), which were both certified diamond by the RIAA.
-Dion also scored a series of international number-one hits, including "Beauty and the Beast" (1991), "If You Asked Me To" (1992), "The Power of Love" (1993), "Think Twice" (1994), "Because You Loved Me" (1996), "It's All Coming Back to Me Now" (1996), "All by Myself" (1996), "I'm Your Angel" (1998) and "That's the Way It Is" (1999).
-In December 1997, Dion released the single "My Heart Will Go On" from the Titanic soundtrack.
-With worldwide sales estimated at 18 million copies, it is one of the best-selling singles of all time and became the second-best-selling single by a female artist in history.
+Celine Dion achieved worldwide success during the decade after releasing English-language albums, such as Falling into You (1996) and Let's Talk About Love (1997), which were both certified diamond by the RIAA.
+In December 1997, Dion released the single "My Heart Will Go On" from the Titanic soundtrack which became the second-best-selling single by a female artist in history.

 Adult contemporary

-In the early 1990s, Mariah Carey's hit singles such as "Vision of Love" (1990) and "Love Takes Time" (1990), and Whitney Houston's "All the Man That I Need" (1990) and "I Will Always Love You" (1992) topped the radio charts for the adult contemporary format.
+In the early 1990s, Mariah Carey's hit singles such as "Vision of Love" (1990) and "Love Takes Time" (1990), and Whitney Houston's "All the Man That I Need" (1990) and "I Will Always Love You" (1992) topped the radio charts for the adult contemporary format.Michael W. Smith released his eight studio album, Change Your World, which included the No. 1 adult contemporary hit "I Will Be Here for You".